biocore/qiime/doc/scripts/compare_distance_matrices.rst

 	`-`-method
 		Matrix correlation method to use.
 Valid options: [mantel, partial_mantel, mantel_corr] -i, `-`-input_dms
-		The input distance matrices, comma-separated
+		The input distance matrices, comma-separated.
+WARNING: Only symmetric, hollow distance matrices may be used as input.
+Asymmetric distance matrices, such as those obtained by the UniFrac Gain metric (i.e. `beta_diversity.py <./beta_diversity.html>`_ -m unifrac_g), should not be used as input
 	-o, `-`-output_dir
 		Path to the output directory